 P-gp is one of the most well-recognized efflux transporters.
 It is present in many tissues including the intestine, brain, liver and kidney.
 Inhibition of P-gp has shown to be responsible for several clinical drug-drug interactions1.
 For example, clarithromycin can inhibit the transport of the P-gp substrate, digoxin, resulting in an elevation of plasma levels and a decrease in renal clearance2.

-The International Transporter Consortium1, the draft FDA guidance3 and the EMA guideline4 recommend investigating P-gp due to P-gp’s clinical importance in the absorption and disposition of drugs.
+The International Transporter Consortium1, the FDA guidance3 and the EMA guideline4 recommend investigating P-gp due to P-gp’s clinical importance in the absorption and disposition of drugs.